moiez326/Data_analysis_portfolio/README.md

 ### Key Questions
 - How do sales figures and patterns vary across U.S. regions, states, and cities?
-- What insights can be gleaned from a geo-spatial analysis of the sales data?
+- What insights can be gleaned from a geospatial analysis of the sales data?

 #### Repository Structure
 - [adidas_EDA.ipynb]: Jupyter notebook containing in-depth EDA and visualizations.